 Mortgage lenders will do their own credit checks using credit reference agencies and their own private searches.
 Of course, what each lender looks for in the credit check will be different, as different lenders have varied lending criteria.
 This makes it hard to know what a mortgage lender will consider when they look at your credit history and whether you'll be accepted.
 This is why the soft credit check near the start of a mortgage application is so helpful, to both lenders and borrowers.

-Is This Different from Looking Up My Credit Score?
+Is a Mortgage Credit Check Different from Looking Up Your Credit Score?

 A mortgage application credit check is different from looking up your own credit score online, although lenders will use a lot of the same information.
 Nonetheless, this doesn't mean that looking up your own credit score is entirely worthless.
 It can still be very useful to see the basic information that is available, as this will help you judge what action you take can and your options.
 If you can see any obvious issues with your credit rating, try to remedy this before applying for a mortgage.